Buying property in Canada as an American: 2026 guide

 Cross-border taxing essentials to plan for

-- Tax in both countries: Canada taxes Canadian-source rent and may apply federal and local vacancy taxes; the US taxes worldwide income and gains.
+Canada taxes Canadian-source rental income and may apply federal and local vacancy taxes.
+The US taxes worldwide income and gains, including rent earned in Canada and any profit from a future sale.

 Also read.
 Taxes in Canada for US expats